dimikot/git-grok/README.md

 git grok
 ```

 No arguments.
 No rules.
 No interactivity.
-You just don't need all these.
+We just don't need all of these.

 <img src="README.jpg"/>